home-assistant/home-assistant.io/source/_integrations/plugwise_stick.markdown

 - [Sting](https://www.plugwise.com/en_US/products/sting)
 - [Stealth-M](https://www.plugwise.com/en_US/products/stealth-m)

-Currently there is no support for linking (or removing) nodes from the Plugwise network.
+Currently, there is no support for linking (or removing) nodes from the Plugwise network.
 You still need the Plugwise [Source software](https://www.plugwise.com/en_US/source) for that.

 The sensors are automatically refreshed.
-The used refresh time is based on the number linked devices.
+The used refresh time is based on the number of linked devices.

-When a device is not reachable it will be marked as unavailable.
+When a device is not reachable, it will be marked as unavailable.
 Every hour another attempt is made to check whether the device is available again.
 If this is the case, the device will be made available again in Home Assistant.
 After this, the sensors will also be updated again.